Tendo18/Tendo18/README.md

 - 👋 Hi, I’m Olamide
-- 👀 I’m interested in Full stack development
+- 👀 I’m interested in Backend development
-- 🌱 I’m currently learning JavaScript
+- 🌱 I build web applications with python and django
 - 💞️ I’m looking to collaborate on growing and learning
-- 📫 How to reach me ayomikungbada@gmail.com
+- 📫 How to reach me ayomikungbada@gmail.com, LinkedIn: Olamide Gbadamosi
 - 😄 Pronouns: ...
 - ⚡ Fun fact: I love football